Sawuare/misk/README.txt

-  hpq-png - write an HPQ image to a PNG file hpq-seq - write some HPQ q-sequences hpq.h - library for HPQ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
+  hpq-png - write an HPQ image to a PNG file hpq-seq - write some HPQ q-sequences hpq.h - library for HPQ images limits - print every standard limit in <limits.h>
   midi - print a table of MIDI note number, notation, and frequency morse - encode arguments into printable adapted International Morse code